 How do I come to stay?

-I will make time to speak to you over the phone once you fill out this form, if you feel like you don’t want to fill out the form and would rather talk to me first that is fine just say in the form “would rather talk over phone” and I will call you back.
-If it is urgent in nature please put that in the message so I can prioritise you.
+Call me or this form, if you feel like you don’t want to put details in the form and would rather talk to me first that is fine just say in the form “would rather talk over phone” and I will call you back.
+If it is urgent in nature please put that in the message (“urgent”) so I can prioritise you.

 How long should I stay?